jongse-park/jspark.homepage/content/recruitment/index.md

 - You will attend two weekly meet-ups of CASYS-Park group: 1) group meeting, and 2) paper reading session.

 #### Working Environment
-- Designated desk in the lab (if available)
+- Designated desk in the lab
 - Desktop and any number of monitors you need
 - Month salary depending on your contribution